Sony A6000 versus Fujifilm X-T20

 The above review scores should be interpreted with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

-- Sony RX100 vs Canon G1 X Mark III
+- Pentax K-1 II vs Canon G1 X Mark II